AI + Health Tech

 Establishing improper metrics

 The OBPA safe harbor does not protect payments based solely on internal cost savings, patient satisfaction, or patient convenience.
-Payments must instead be tied to evidence-based clinical outcomes, such as reduced A1C levels among patients living with diabetes or improved medication adherence.
+Payments must instead be tied to evidence-based clinical outcomes, such as reduced A1C levels among patients living with diabetes, improved medication adherence, or reduced cost of care to the system (i.e., Medicare).

 Final Thoughts: Strategic Use of Safe Harbors in Digital Health